Anahata.

 The fourth chakra in the seven-chakra system, located at the centre of the chest and associated with love, compassion, and emotional balance.

-It sits at the centre of the chest, between the lungs, and is traditionally pictured as a green twelve-petalled lotus.
-In modern crystal practice it is the seat of love (for self, for others, for the world), compassion, forgiveness, and grief.
-Stones reached for here tend to be green or pink: rose quartz, green aventurine, rhodonite, emerald, and jade are the common choices.
+In contemporary crystal practice anahata is the seat of love (for self, for others, for the world), compassion, forgiveness, and grief.
+Stones reached for here tend to be green or pink: rose quartz, green aventurine, rhodonite, emerald, jade, malachite, and morganite are the common choices.
+Pink tones are usually associated with self-directed care and tenderness, and green tones with renewal, generosity, and the slower work of repair.